WINS50: The impact of large-scale wind energy on the atmosphere

 WINS50 Deliverables

-Within WINS50, the following results will be made publicly available:
+Within WINS50, the following results were made publicly available:

 - HARMONIE data without wake effects (extension of the DOWA data) for 3 years 2019-2021.